opringle/text_classification/docs/mxnet.md

-#An mechanical engineer's guide to MXNet: Bring a Bazooka to knife fight
+# A mechanical engineer's guide to MXNet: Bring a Bazooka to knife fight

 Personally I've never really cared that much for inference.
 By this I do not mean that statistical inference is not incredibly valuable in business.
 I mean that I find it far more exciting to make predictions I do not have to (and cannot) explain.... but that drive crazy impacts industry.